 - 2.32.
 The IT Department is pivotal to the successful execution of all activities in the work programme.
-The Department's work planning process examines plans and priorities for the use and delivery of information technology in support of each four- year work plan of the OUR.
-As a support, IT Department has focused on delivering fast, accurate, secure information with a minimum of downtime.
-This, among other things, includes the development and maintenance of a comprehensive relational database system to allow an efficient discharge of OUR's responsibilities.
-In the face of the Covid-19 pandemic the department has also had to ensure that the OUR maintains a robust network to support the requirement for increased reliable and safe remote access. - 2.33.
+The Department's work involves the use and delivery of information technology in support of each four- year work plan of the OUR.
+The IT Department has focused on delivering fast, accurate, secure information with a minimum of downtime.
+This includes the development and maintenance of a comprehensive relational database system to allow for an efficient discharge of OUR's responsibilities.
+The department has also had to ensure that the OUR maintains a robust network to support the requirement for reliable and safe remote access during the Covid-19 pandemic. - 2.33.
 The OUR relies on this Department to: - obtain and maintain standardised information from all service providers in the form of a Regulatory Management System which is secure, scalable and easily accessible; - leverage technology to improve turnaround time and deliver service cost-effectively; - provide real time information and cutting edge research; - deliver a suite of services electronically; and - afford safe and reliable remote access. - 2.34.
 The IT Department will achieve this through the integrated Regulatory Management System (targeted areas include Business Intelligence/Data Analytics; Stakeholder Management);

 Electronic Filing; Geographical Information; Library and Record Management; Automation of office systems and Online/Mobile Applications), training and investment in relevant hardware and software.
-The IT Department will continue the process of ensuring that there is a greater technology culture throughout the organization.
+The IT Department will continue the process of ensuring that there is a technology culture throughout the organization.